 What if something happened to your children tomorrow?
 You know, the parents of the children at Sandy Hook Elementary School never fathomed the morning they kissed their kids and sent them off to school it would be the last time they would ever see them.

 That relationship that means the world to you, the one that provides you with all the love and comfort you would ever need, can change in an instant.
 I knew a couple that were happily married for decades.
 When one of the partners was diagnosed with a chronic, degenerative disease, the other left them without hesitation – saying they didn’t get married to become a nurse maid for the other.
-We can be happily going along when all of a sudden a hidden health issue can take a mate we cherish overnight.
+We can be happily going along when suddenly a hidden health issue can take a mate we cherish overnight.

 Speaking of health issues, all the exercise and eating right in this world can’t change some hereditary or contracted diseases.
 We can hold on tightly to our health and fitness and it too can change overnight.